prathameshemaske/cucumber_playwright/README.md

-# cucumber_playwright
+# cucumber
-Bdd using playwright cucumber
+palywright with cucumber for bdd